-Provisions are recognised when the Group has a present obligation (legal or constructive) as a result of past events, when it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and when a reliable estimate of the amount can be made.
-Provisions are reviewed at the end of each reporting period and adjusted to reflect the current best estimate.
-Where the effect of the time value of money is material, the provision is the present value of the estimated expenditure required to settle the obligation.
-The discount rate shall be a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
-The unwinding of the discount is recognised as interest expense in profit or loss.
+Provisions are recognised when the Group and the Company have a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of economic resources will be required to settle the obligation and the amount of the obligation can be estimated reliably.

+If the effect of the time value of money is material, provisions that are determined based on the expected future cash flows to settle the obligation are discounted using a current pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
+When discounting is used, the increase in the provisions due to passage of time is recognised as finance costs.

+Provisions are reviewed at each reporting date and adjusted to reflect the current best estimate.
+If it is no longer probable that an outflow of economic resources will be required to settle the obligation, the provision is reversed.